-First Time Setup If this is the first tin also install the righ Once the demo is detect the COM po device manager or below.
-In the Visua (he you are using this App, you may be re t XDS110 drivers needed for UART port running on the mmWave sensors and the rts for your device.
-If auto-detection does n the PC and locate the following COM pe laizer App, go to the Menu->Options->Se CFG_port: Use COM port number for "XI CLI (command line interface) runs for a Data_port: Use COM port "XDS110 Class generated by the processing chain in the ts properties (range, doppler, angle, etc), nave to set it to 3125000 for all devices (r equested to install a plug-in and the " t detection. e USB is connected from the board t sn't work, then you will need to confi orts as shown in the section "How to rial Port and perform the settings as DS110 Class Application/User UA II the demos. as Auxiliary Data port ": Baud: 3125 mmWave demo will be received by .
-Note that the default Baud for this AWR294X and AWR2x44P) using C TI Cloud Agent Application.
-This step will to the PC, the app will try to automatically igure the serial ports in this App.
+First Time Setup First Time Setup also install the rig 2.
+Once the demo is detect the COM p device manager of below.
+In the Visu alizer App, go to the Menu->Options->Se CFG_port: Use COM port number for "XI CLI (command line interface) runs for a Data_port: Use COM port "XDS110 Clas t detection. a USB is connected from the board t sn't work, then you will need to conf orts as shown in the section "How to rial Port and perform the settings as DS110 Class Application/User UA III the demos. ss Auxiliary Data port ": Baud: 3125 mmWave demo will be received by .
+Note that the default Baud for this to the PC, the app will try to automatically igure the serial ports in this App.
 Run the bidentify the COM ports for mmWave EVM" shown below and click on OK.
 RT ": Baud: 115200.
 This is the port where 5000.
 This is the port on which binary data the PC.
-This is the detected object list and port is 921600, and you will separately ustom Baud Rate selection.
-Please note that the COM port no Please use the correct COM port umbers on your setup maybe differe t number from your setup for followir ent from the one shown in this panel. ng steps.
-Serial Port (Custom Baud Rate selection: For selecting the custom baud rate for the Data port, perform the following steps.
-Click on the Baud Rates drop down menu for the Data port, where "921600 (recommended)" is shown by default.
-Scroll down the menu and click on "custom".
-A text box will appear.
-Enter "3125000" in the text box for all devices (AWR294X and AWR2x44P).
-Serial Port Configuration mm Wave:User/Application Port (CLI CFG_port) mmWave:Auxillary Data port (D DATA_port) emo output Ports: COM11 (Texas Instruments Incorporated) \checkmark COM12 (Texas Instruments Inco rporated) 🗸 Baud Rates: 115200 (recommended) 🗸 custom ~ REFRESH ОК CANCEL a.
+This is the detected object list and port is 921600, and you will separately umbers on your setup maybe differe t number from your setup for followir ent from the one shown in this panel. ng steps.
+Serial Port steps- Click on the Baud Rate by default.
+Scroll down the menu a es drop down menu for the Data port and click on "custom". for the Data port, perform the following t, where "921600 (recommended)" is shown all devices (AWR294X and AWR2x44P). mn nWave:User/Application Port (CLI CFG_port) mmWave:Auxillary Data port (D DATA_port) emo output Ports: COM1 1 (Texas Instruments Incorporated) $ m imes$ COM12 (Texas Instruments Inco rporated) 🗸 Baud Rates: 11520 0 (recommended) V custom ✓ REFRESH ОК CANCEL a.
 At this point, this app will automatically try to connect to the target (mmWave Sensor).
 DATA_port will be marked connected only after device is configured and sending out detected point cloud.
 If CFG_port does not connect or if the connection fails, you should try to connect to the target by clicking in the bottom left corner of this App.
 If that fails as well, redo the serial port configuration as shown in "First time Setup" panel above.